FernandoVaz/fernandovaz.github.io/_posts/2022-08-17-generics-in-different-languages.markdown

 * Polymorphism is a sum-type pattern
 * Composition is a product-type pattern
 * Most OO tends to lean towards polymorphism
+* Obviously there are differences between generics from different languages, such as runtime and compile time works and so on

 ## C++